 The IRC establishes qualification criteria to engage in the businesses relating to manufacturing and importing or exporting tobacco products, and manufacturing or importing processed tobacco, and require that persons obtain permits to engage in these activities.
 See 26 U.S.C. § 5713.
-A permit qualification requirement also applies to the production of distilled spirits and wine, as well as to the wholesaling and importation of all beverage alcohol products.
-See 26 U.S.C. §§ 5171(c) and (d), 5271; see also 27 U.S.C. §§ 201 et seq.
+A permit qualification or notice requirement also applies to the production of distilled spirits, wine and beer, as well as to the wholesaling and importation of all beverage alcohol products.
+See 26 U.S.C. § 5171(c) and (d), 5271 and 5401; see also 27 U.S.C. §§ 201 et seq.